m-jch/apMessage/README.md

 **1)** delay: This option can be set by the message will disappear after a few seconds. defult is 5000ms

 ##How to use Options
-when you call apMessage function you can be set options.
+When you call apMessage function you can be set options.

 For example:
 ```javascript